facebookarchive/cargo-guppy/tools/cargo-hakari/README.md

 # builder-summary = false
 ```

-For more options, see the (TODO XXX config file).
+For more options, see the (TODO XXX configuration.md).

 ## Contributing